slimgroup/Software.siahkoohi2020EAGEdlb/README.md

 ## Prerequisites

-This code has been tested on Deep Learning AMI (Amazon Linux 2) Version 26.0 on Amazon Web Services (AWS).
-The software is tested on `c5.4xlarge` and `g3s.xlarge` instances.
+This code has been tested on Deep Learning AMI (Amazon Linux 2) Version 26.0 on Amazon Web Services (AWS), using `c5.4xlarge` and `g3s.xlarge` instances.
 Using GPU is not essential since PDE solves dominate the computation.
 Also, we use GCC compiler version 7.3.1.

-This software is based on [Devito-3.5](https://github.com/devitocodes/devito/releases/tag/v3.5) and [PyTorch-1.4.0](https://github.com/pytorch/pytorch/releases/tag/v1.3.1).
+This software is based on [Devito-3.5](https://github.com/devitocodes/devito/releases/tag/v3.5) and [PyTorch-1.4.0](https://github.com/pytorch/pytorch/releases/tag/v1.4.0).
 Additionally, we borrow `JAcoustic_codegen.py`\, `PyModel.py`\, `PySource.py`\, `utils.py`\, and `checkpoint.py` from [JUDI](https://github.com/slimgroup/JUDI.jl), a framework for large-scale seismic modeling and inversion that abstracts forward/adjoint nonlinear and Born modeling Devito operators.

 Follow the steps below to install the necessary libraries: